-What are the kinds of images that still works on Facebook in 2018 where we have video content taking a big chunk of user attention most of the time?
+What are the kinds of images that still go viral on Facebook in 2021 where we have video content taking a big chunk of user attention?

 - Profile Photos